 Join the throngs of spectators as the procession makes its way along The Mall and Whitehall, before heading to the Houses of Parliament.
 Spot the Queen and her husband the Duke of Edinburgh in the horse-led coach, escorted by the Household Cavalry.

 Although the ceremony usually takes place in May, in 2017 a dressed-down version of State Opening of Parliament took place in June due to the timing of the UK general election.
-Check back later for the confirmed date and details of the 2018 State Opening of Parliament.
+The current session of parliament runs for two years instead of the usual one-year session, meaning that the next State Opening of Parliament is due to take place in 2019.